charles356/co2-emission-UK-US-1800-2019/README.md

 comparing the co2 emission from human activity (coal, burning of fuel, gas) starting from the 1800's to 2019 in the United Kingdom and the United States.

-Please download excel files and import them into any SQL database
+Please download excel files and import them into an y** SQL** database

 Created by Charles Muiruri